oskar456/ietf-aaaa-filtering/draft-ietf-v6ops-aaaa-filtering.md

 application will quickly iterate through the list of addresses and finally select the one using the same address family as the connectivity of the host.

-However, it should be noted that such behavior increases load on the DNS system.
+However, it should be noted that such behavior is not only less robust against DNS resolution delays but also increases load on the DNS system.
 If such an optimization is removed (for instance by a software update) on a large single-stack network, this might overload parts of the DNS infrastructure, since the number of queries will double.

 # Security Considerations